-Indicator Title 7.2.1 Percentage of litigation cases settled Definition This indicator measures the percentage of litigation cases settled to offices of the State Attorney over the total of litigation cases finalise for the reporting period. - Litigation means the act or process of bringing or defending a law in a civil matter (action and application proceedings) within the Sta Attorney's Office Settlement means agreement between the parties in court or out o court through mediation, negotiation, or arbitration. of Source/Collection of Data Quarterly reports by the Office of the Solicitor-General and the Offi of the State Attorney ice Method of Calculation Percentage = (Number of litigation cases settled/ number of litigation cases finalised) 100 on Means of Verification File notes, correspondence from attorney to clients, court order/judgments/settlement agreements/mediation agreements Assumptions There will be cooperation by accounting officers whose departmen are impacted by litigation. nts Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Increase number of cases settled Indicator Responsibility Solicitor-General
+Indicator Title 7.2.1 Percentage of litigation cases settled Definition This indicator measures the percentage of litigation cases settled by offices of the State Attorney over the total of litigation cases finalised for the reporting period.
+Litigation means the act or process of bringing or defending a law suit in a civil matter (action and application proceedings) within the State Attorney's Office Settlement means agreement between the parties in court or out of court through mediation, negotiation, or arbitration.
+Source/Collection of Data Quarterly reports by the Office of the Solicitor-General and the Office of the State Attorney Method of Calculation Percentage = (Number of litigation cases settled/ number of litigation cases finalised) 100 Means of Verification File notes, correspondence from attorney to clients, court order/judgments/settlement agreements/mediation agreements Assumptions There will be cooperation by accounting officers whose departments are impacted by litigation.
+Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Increase number of cases settled Indicator Responsibility Solicitor-General